Fraunhofer-AISEC/codyze-evaluator/documentation/docs/writing-queries.md

 However, it is sometimes necessary to aggregate the results of multiple sub-queries with methods of the kotlin standard library (such as `map` for collections), which does not return a `QueryTree<Boolean>` itself.
 In this case, you can simply create a `QueryTree<Boolean>` by calling the constructor.
 It may be handy to implement some helper functions for frequent purposes as part of the OpenStack-Checker and import these extensions in the query scripts.

-### Hints on writing queries

-**Handling of `null` values:**

-Kotlin differentiates between `null` and non-null values.
-To work with nullable values, use the `?` syntax/operator and implement checks using the `?.let` or `?:` operator rather than enforcing non-null values with `!!`.
-This ensures that all your queries will be evaluated even in the presence of null-values whereas using `!!` would immediately crash the execution.
-Keep in mind that the missing information in the check should likely result in a warning, which means you probably want to generate a failing result in this case (e.g. by creating a `QueryTree(false, ...)`).

-**Using variables:**

-Some data are likely to change frequently.
-Rather than hardcoding this information in the queries, you can use a variable.
-This makes it easier to update the information in subsequent usages of the same security statement or objectives.

-**Using extensions:**

-To keep the actual query small, we recommend getting familiar with [Kotlin Extensions](https://kotlinlang.org/docs/extensions.html) which can be used to extend existing classes with new functionality without having to inherit from the class.
-They can be used to add functions or properties.